How Much Do Affiliate Marketers Make?

 1. Choose the Right Affiliate Program & Products

-First, it’s essential to choose the right affiliate programs, products, and services that will resonate with your audience.
+Find the products and services that will resonate with your audience.
 For example, a website that appeals to college students or budget travelers will have better luck promoting products from Hostelworld.
 In contrast, a blog for honeymooners or luxury travelers may be better off promoting products from Booking.com.

 2. Use Affiliate Tools Correctly

-Most affiliate programs offer several tools to promote affiliate offers across your website, such as deep links, widgets, and banners.
-While using multiple tools can be helpful to boost engagement with your affiliate products, it’s essential to use each tool correctly if you’d like to maximize your average affiliate marketing income.
+Most affiliate programs offer several tools to promote affiliate offers across your website, such as links, widgets, and banners.
+While using multiple tools can help boost engagement with your affiliate products, it’s essential to use each tool correctly.

-Travelpayouts offers a free guide, How to Use Affiliate Tools: The Ultimate Guide for Travel Publishers, to help travel creators learn what affiliate tools are available with each program, the common mistakes in tool placement, how to choose the best tools, and how to place tools effectively.
-To kickstart your average affiliate marketing income, you can download this guide today in exchange for your email address.
+Travelpayouts offers a free guide, How to Use Affiliate Tools: The Ultimate Guide for Travel Publishers, to help creators learn what affiliate tools are available with each program, common mistakes made when implementing tools, how to choose the best tools, and how to place tools effectively.
+This guide may be travel-focused, but the recommendations can apply across any industry!

 3. Optimize Your Content for SEO

-Suppose you’re not familiar with SEO or would like to hone in on your SEO strategy to maximize your affiliate income.
-In that case, you can join our free course, Boost Travel Affiliate Revenue Using SEO, from the Travelpayouts Academy.
-In this course, you will learn how to use search intent to earn more affiliate commissions, how to find the keywords you can rank for, the best types of articles for travel affiliate marketing, and more!
+If you’re not familiar with SEO or would like to hone your SEO strategy, sign up for our free course Boost Travel Affiliate Revenue Using SEO.
+Here, you will learn how to use search intent to earn more affiliate commissions, how to find the keywords you can rank for, the best types of articles for travel affiliate marketing, and more!